nextmolecular/Metagenomics-Panel-Design/README.md

 * Filtering of conserved 150BP oligoes by sequence complexity and  GC content

-* Screening of 150-mers by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes
+* Screening of 150-mers by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes using local database of Representive Genomes from the NCBI

 * Selection of primers to generate 100 Amplicons/species-target that are uniformly arrayed accross the genome of the organism.